lukas-clarke/eight_sleep/README.md

 | Base Preset | String | The app currently offers three presets for the base: sleeping, relaxing, and reading. |

 These values are updated every minute.
-Note that the Eight Sleep API provides them independently for each side, but in reality the two sides move at the same time.
-Perhaps this is something they will change in the future?

 ## TODO ##
 - Translate "Heat Set" and "Heat Increment" values to temperature values in degrees for easier use.